tumagonx/nwjs_docs_old/Signing-your-app-but-NOT-for-Mac-Apple-Store-(MAS).md

-__This relates to the OSX version only.__
+_This relates to the OSX version only._

 Sometimes you want to give your app to someone directly or via a download from your website.
 In that case it is preferable that you sign it so the recipient can more easily install it without running foul of Gatekeeper.

-The requirements in this case are less than the ones necessary for delivery via the MAS.
+The requirements in this case are less than the ones necessary for delivery via the Mac App Store (MAS).

 *Prior to signing your app, you have to request and install certificates from the Apple Member Center.
 To do so, you can check [[this page|MAS: Requesting certificates]].
-You only need the **Mac App Distribution** certificate - the one you will use to sign your .app file.*
+NOTE: Choose the **Production > Developer ID** certificate.*

+Open Applications > Keychain Access, and look for your new certificate under the "My Certificates" side panel.
+You'll notice it says "Developer ID Application: YOUR NAME (XXXXXXXXXX)".
+The confidential string between the `(XXXXXXXXXX)` is the ID you'll use later.

+---

-The following assumes you have [packaged](http://docs.nwjs.io/en/latest/For%20Users/Package%20and%20Distribute/) your .app file and you have your Mac App Distribution certificate installed.
+The following assumes you have [packaged](http://docs.nwjs.io/en/latest/For%20Users/Package%20and%20Distribute/) your .app file and you have your Mac Developer ID Application certificate installed.

-First, you need the chromium version number from the nw.js version you used to build your app.
-This can be found via `nw.process.versions.chromium`, or open the .app package and navigate to /Contents/Versions and you will see a folder with the version number.
-It will look something like 64.0.3282.186
+### Signing the .app

-You need to run the codesign commands below from the same folder as your .app file.
+1. `cd` to the folder containing your .app

-For convenience I run a .command file:
+    ```bash
+    cd path/to/folder
+    ```

+2. Perform the codesign

+    _NOTE: Replace MAC_CERTIFICATE with the string `(XXXXXXXXXX)` from your developer certificate, and replace APP_NAME with the name of your app._

+    ```bash
+    codesign --force --deep --verbose --sign  "MAC_CERTIFICATE" APP_NAME.app
+    ```

+3. Verify it worked

+    _NOTE: Replace APP_NAME with the name of your app._

+    ```bash
+    codesign --verify -vvvv APP_NAME.app & spctl -a -vvvv APP_NAME.app
+    ```

+4. You should see the following messages:

+- APP_NAME: signed app bundle with Mach-O thin (x86_64)
+- APP_NAME: valid on disk
+- APP_NAME: satisfies its Designated Requirement
+- APP_NAME: accepted

+5. Congrats, you're all set to distribute your Mac app!

+---

+For convenience, you may create a .command file to keep these commands for later:

+1. Create the .command file
+    ```bash
+    touch my-script.command
+    ```

+2. Set permissions to run the .command file
+    ```bash
+    chmod u+x /path/to/file.command
+    ```

+3. Edit your .command file, adding in:

+    _NOTE: Replace the two variables with your own information._

+    ```bash
+    # Automatically change to current directory
-    cd path/to/myapp folder
+    cd "$(dirname "$0")"

-    # The chromium version number you are using from: nw.process.versions.chromium
-    chromium="64.0.3282.186"

-    # Your app file name:
-    app="myapp.app"
+    # CHANGE ME: Relative path to your .app from where this
+    # .command file is (include ".app" after the name of your app)
+    APP_PATH="My-app.app"

-    # Your certificate identity
+    # CHANGE ME: Developer certificate
-    identity="HEX_STRING_FROM_YOUR_CERTIFICATE"

-    # Code sign your app using the variables above
-    codesign --force --verify --verbose --sign "$identity" "$app/Contents/Versions/$chromium/nwjs Framework.framework/Helpers/crashpad_handler" codesign --force --verify --verbose --sign "$identity" "$app/Contents/Versions/$chromium/nwjs Framework.framework/libnode.dylib" codesign --force --verify --verbose --sign "$identity" "$app/Contents/Versions/$chromium/nwjs Framework.framework" codesign --force --verify --verbose --sign "$identity" "$app/Contents/Versions/$chromium/nwjs Helper.app" codesign --force --verify --verbose --sign "$identity" "$app"

-    # Verify your app is signed correctly.
-This should output "valid on disk. satisfies its Designated Requirement"
+    CERTIFICATE=XXXXXXXXXX

+    # CodeSign
+    codesign --force --deep --verbose --sign "$CERTIFICATE" $APP_PATH

+    # Verify
-    codesign --verify --verbose=4 "$app"
+    codesign --verify -vvvv $APP_PATH & spctl -a -vvvv $APP_PATH
+    ```

+---

-From there you can package into a .dmg using whatever tool you use: eg [appdmg](https://github.com/LinusU/node-appdmg) (free) or [DropDmg](https://c-command.com/dropdmg/) (not free) or *(please add other solutions you are using)*
+From there, you can package into a .dmg using whatever tool you use: eg [appdmg](https://github.com/LinusU/node-appdmg) (free) or [DropDmg](https://c-command.com/dropdmg/) (not free) or *(please add other solutions you are using)*